dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

         of people who may have otherwise never experienced pre 21st-century life

+    - distributed attempts to influence newsfeed rankings (this could be incidental or part of an attack) result in isolation
+      - goals could be to isolate groups or specific users by proactively running content and encouraging everyone to react to it, then manipulating IRL, social media and alogirthm response
+        - this might create isolated subnetworks of users (but i don't know enought about FB newsfeed)
+        - can FB ever know that, for one user, they are receiving a representative experience of the FB platform via the algorithms? how do they score this?
+        - for more info on, clip from draft: from-the-parapets-of-alexandria.md (part 4)
+        - encouraging people you influence to downrank posts/pages/etc from specific people, so that their rank gets dinged
+          - this is not so different from rallying people on a page to troll someone
+            - coordinated harassment appears to happen on social media, though what i've seen is fairly light

+  - other things that can go wrong, but not exploited per se
+    - artificial amplification of information crowds out real signals.
+      - since being proactive with content, signaling, helps structure it so that it provides better insights to marketers (etc.)
+      - artificial dampening of signals has a similar effect
+        - if/when some topic is censored, this affects other tools that are built on top of tech (i.e. NSA surveillance, which *could* miss signals if censorship artificiall dampens them)
+        - or it's presentation on social media is tailored via newsfeed algorithms that turn down the volume on unfavorable presentations of that info
+    - adversarialy structured interactions can feed into themselves (like automated trading bots)

+    - adversarialy structured information produces hard-to-predict consequences in algorithms
+      - if you want to dampen a topic, you can structure news reports which are similar and compete for search ranking for current results
+      - so, there is some semantic overlap that causes algorithms to not function properly

+  - long-term dynamics:
+    - "censorship's effect on cultural development" from parapets-part-2
+      - in this context, i'd rather stay away from "censorship" at least in name
+      - how does the supply and variety of information in a region affect its development?
+    - similarly, prolonged isolation's effect on cultural/economic development in a nation.
+      - so if a nation is much less connected to the rest of the world,

+  - how to make these things better?
+    - (1) more emphasis on strong notions of identity
+      - above and beyond just "verified users get slight increase in ranking"
+    - (2) network analysis on pages/accounts with similarity in
+      access/management patterns
+      - there has to be a human somewhere and humans can only do one thing at one time.
+      - if pages/groups are being accessed by the same accounts froma myriad of IP addresses or geolocations, that's suspect. (these things are already done)
+      - tighter restraints on some API interactions
+        - most of these things suck for the common internet "power user" today
+     - (3) newsfeed algorithms should make decisions that are orthogonal or anti-parallel to the optimal decisions
+       - that is, they should make the wrong decisions sometimes, but they shouldn't be too horribly wrong
+       - newsfeed should also try to harmonize it's results.
+         - see draft: parapets-4
+     - (4) newsfeed should maybe be more interactive to get more confident readings on what you want to see at that moment. like choose-your-own-adventure newsfeed
+       - yes, you can have friend lists, or smart feeds, etc. that's not what i mean.
+       - this is just a high-level pipe-dream idea, but if you change the infinite scrolling to something that "scroll" into multiple topic directions
+         - so it's still as simple as scrolling down infinitely, but the UI action subtly presents choice

+- (@@@@@@)

 - Paradoxically, (that which) enables our understanding total self-awareness leads to paradigm shifts in the mechanics and